hasantuberlin/AutoECUWRH/README.md

 Error correction is one of the most crucial and time-consuming steps of data preprocessing.
 State-of-the-art error correction systems leverage various signals, such as predefined data constraints or user-provided correction examples, to fix erroneous values in a semi-supervised manner.
 While these approaches reduce human involvement to a few labeled tuples, they still need supervision to fix data errors.
 In this paper, we propose a novel error correction approach to automatically fix data errors of dirty datasets.
 Our approach pretrains a set of error corrector models on correction examples extracted from the Wikipedia page revision history.
 It then fine-tunes these models on the dirty dataset at hand without any required user labels.
 Finally, our approach aggregates the fine-tuned error corrector models to find the actual correction of each data error.
 As our experiments show, our approach automatically fixes a large portion of data errors of various dirty datasets with high precision.
 ## How to run the system
 Our approach needs the dataset only.
-Dataset should be put in the dataset directory.
+Dataset should be put in the datasets directory.
 You can simply use the notebook: Error_Corrrection.ipynb.
-First, you need to install all dependencies which could be done by using our notebook.
+First, you need to install all packages which could be done by using our notebook.

 # Resources we used for our system
 ## Wiki Dump Files